peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 **Example scenario**
 Suppose that an [offer](reactive-offer.md) managed by a contract promises 100,000 DAI in exchange for 100,000 USDC.

 Upon being called, the contract has 100,000 USDC available (just given to it by Mangrove) and may source DAI from anywhere on the chain.
-It needs to end execution with 100,000 available and ready to be transferred by Mangrove through `transferFrom`.
+It needs to end execution with 100,000 DAI available and ready to be transferred by Mangrove through `transferFrom`.
 {% endhint %}

-## Offer execution

 The logic associated with an offer MUST be implemented through a `makerExecute` callback functions of the following type: